 Students should visit RRVA to meet with a certifying official.
 Students planning to apply for veterans' benefits should contact the RRVA as soon as they are admitted (RCF-233; 443-518-4514; firstname.lastname@example.org).

 Veterans are strongly encouraged to utilize Howard Community College’s Veterans Deferred Payment Plan as well as the Tuition Payment Plan, each of which can help students take advantage of cohort advanced registration opportunities and manage their payment obligations until they receive their benefit payment (see Veteran Deferred Payment Plan).
+HCC will not prevent enrollment, assess a late fee or penalty, restrict access to college resources, or require students using chapter 31 or 33 education benefits to secure alternative or additional funding due to the delay in VA payments to the college.
 Students are also entitled to take advantage of Howard Community College's many other programs to assist them with college costs, including financial aid and scholarships.
 Learn more about these options by visiting howardcc.edu/pay.

 Students using certain VA educational benefits may be required to self-certify attendance on a monthly basis in order to receive payment.
 Students should contact RRVA to determine if they must complete this process.
 A student must sign a promissory note each semester with a certifying official in RRVA to be certified for VA educational benefits payment.
 Submission of this paperwork will be considered a formal request to forward certification to the VA regional office.
 Students who drop or withdraw from classes must notify a certifying official.
 Failure to do so may result in overpayment from the VA.
 Likewise, students who stop attending a section may also be required to repay the VA or DoD for any overpayment in benefits, including basic allowance for housing (BAH).